dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 #### &#9314; Essence: 不易 bùyì ふい 부이

-> The above phonetic translations into Korean and Japanese may need
-> correction comes from

-Within the three yi lays the definition of the differential operator;
-in simpler terms: the derivative.
+(Within the three yi) lays the definition of the differential operator; in simpler terms: the derivative.
 This much is made plain, yet furthermore, given some familiarity with linear operators, you may find that between the preservation of state and change, the differential operator hides the essence of linear systems: the fourier operator is also linear.